Yandex Cloud

 1. In the management console, select the folder with your Managed Service for Kubernetes cluster.

-2. From the list of services, select Managed Service for Kubernetes.
+2. In the list of services, select Managed Service for Kubernetes.

-3. Go to the cluster page and find the Workload section.
+3. Open the cluster page and navigate to Workload.

-4. On the Pods tab, open the pod's page.
+4. On the Pods tab, open the pod page.

 5. Navigate to the YAML tab.